xompage/Nyuu-obfuscated/README.md

 -   Unusual or unexpected events are logged

+-   Includes some optional workarounds for server bugs

 **Highly configurable:** tuning knobs for everything

 -   Lots of connection and SSL options